Tinnitus and Hyperacusis Treatment: New Science, Real Recovery

 - Misophonia: This is a strong emotional and physiological reaction to specific sounds, which might not be loud or unpleasant to others.
 Common triggers include sounds like chewing, tapping, or clicking.
 Misophonia is characterized by feelings of anger, irritation, or even rage rather than fear or hypersensitivity to the loudness of sounds.

-“Vestibular hyperacusis” is where certain sounds not only seem excessively loud but also trigger vestibular symptoms such as dizziness, nausea, and imbalance.
-It can be associated with inner ear disorders, migraine, or noise exposure.
 We are finding that people with this condition have excellent results using the same protocol we use at NeuroMed.
 The exception to this is a condition called “superior canal dehiscence” or “3rd window syndrome”, a condition that can be surgically corrected.

 Are hyperacusis and hearing loss related?